Yale-EEB723/finalproject/README.md

 What the reader needs to know to understand the project
 ## Methods
 I will work with published data, mostly located in the 1K Bat genome project and NCBI.
+I plan on doing a compatisson of bat genomes with other mammal species (utilize published genomes) to study the evolution of key genes.
+Following Zheng et al. (2011), I also expect that bat and viruses coexistance across llong timescales to have influenced selective pressure on bat genomes.
+Especially on immune genes.
 Casey: I have some troubled identifying which methods to use to answer my questions at the moment.

 ### Data visualization: